-It is easier to sell a product when you believe in that product, right?
-Well, we are going to sell our 4 days in Budapest itinerary to you and it will be easy, because it is an awesome city!
+We can agree it’s easier to sell a product when you believe in that product, right?
+Well, we are going to sell our 4 days in Budapest itinerary to you (don’t worry it won’t cost you anything!) and it will be easy because this is one awesome city.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*